PERIOD DRAMAS ON NETFLIX: MINISERIES AND TV SHOWS (2021)

 Netflix Synopsis: A duchess leads a group of high-society Madrid women to Melilla during the Rif War to open a hospital and nurse the wounded amid rough conditions.

 Why You Should Check This Out: This is another addicting Spanish period drama!

 Content: While rated TV-MA, it feels more TV-14.
 There is war violence, gore, some profanities, and one sensual scene between a couple.

 Netflix Synopsis: A young boy who ends up in the U.S. after the 1871 Shinmiyangyo incident returns to Korea at a historical turning point and falls for a noblewoman.

-Why You Should Check This Out: A Netflix original, Netflix is now distributing high budget Korean Dramas.
+Why You Should Check This Out: Netflix is now distributing high-budget Korean Dramas.
 So, if you love historical Korean romances, this epic series from Goblin‘s creator is a must-see!

 Content: TV-MA for scenes of violence.
 No gore and nothing too explicit.